RemuwelBalmoriJr/booko/README.md

 # Booko

-Booko is a tiny command-line app for booking buko (young coconut) juice orders.
+Booko is a tiny command-line app for booking buko juice orders.
 It's plain Java with no build tool and no dependencies — written as the teaching repo for a 90-minute introductory Git workshop.